The Semester System

 The grade “I” is given at the discretion of the instructor and only in case of a prolonged illness or other emergency and indicates that all requirements in a course have not been met.
 In order for students to receive the grade “I”, they must have made satisfactory progress in the course up to the point of illness or emergency.
 The grade “I” cannot be given prior to the last day to drop a course without an F. Students receiving the grade “I” should make the following arrangements with their professors and the registrar’s office before the end of the semester:

-The student (or one representing the student) must obtain the incomplete request form from the registrar's office.
+The student (or one representing the student) must obtain the incomplete request form from the registrar’s office.
 In filling out this form, students and their professors agree upon the dates of completion for all work.
-The dates for completion of the necessary work should be before the end of the first week of the next semester.
-Should a student fail to complete the required work by the end of the first week of the following semester, the grade “I” will automatically be changed to a grade of F by the office of the registrar.
+The dates for completion of the necessary work should within 30 days of the last class meeting date for the course in which the “I” is requested.
+Should a student fail to complete the required work by the deadline, the grade “I” will automatically be changed to a grade of F by the office of the Registrar.

 Failure: Repeated Courses